 - Are bankrupt or being wound up or having its affairs administered by the courts.

-- In the last 5 years has entered in to an arrangement with creditors, in the context of being bankrupt or wound-up or having its affairs administered by the courts.
+- In the last 5 years have entered in to an arrangement with creditors, in the context of being bankrupt or wound-up or having its affairs administered by the courts.

 - Are convicted of an offense concerning professional misconduct by judgement, fraud, corruption, involvement in a criminal organisation, money laundering or any other illegal activity.